FederatedAI/FATE/federatedml/model_selection/stepwise/README.md

 }
 ```

-For more examples of using stepwise, please refer to [examples](../../../examples/federatedml-1.x-examples/hetero_stepwise).
-For explanation on each parameter, please refer to the comments in stepwise param [file](../../param/stepwise_param.py).
+For examples of using stepwise with linear models, please refer to [examples](../../../examples/federatedml-1.x-examples/hetero_stepwise).
+For explanation on each stepwise module parameter, please refer to the comments in stepwise param [file](../../param/stepwise_param.py).